LAwLzaWU1A/GenshinArtifactHelper-Old/README.md

 Requires Python 3.10 or later to run.
+A small test file (TestData.json) containing some data in the GOOD format is included for testing purposes.

 The script is a complete mess, but this is mostly a learning exercise for me to learn Python, JSON and programming in general.